Ángel Rodríguez (footballer, born 1987): Zaragoza

 On 13 July 2015, Ángel signed a two-year deal for Zaragoza of the second tier.
 In 2016–17, he scored a career-best 21 goals.

 On 7 June 2017, the club announced that they had ceased all negotiations regarding a possible contract renewal after Ángel said that he would rather lose against his former team Tenerife in the last match of the season.

 Getafe

 Ángel joined Getafe CF on 6 July 2017, until 2020.
 He scored 13 times in his first year, helping them finish eighth in the top tier.

 Mallorca

 On 2 July 2021, free agent Ángel signed a two-year contract with RCD Mallorca, newly promoted to the top division.
+He was mainly a reserve during his tenure, totalling 11 goals in all competitions.

+Tenerife return

+On 23 June 2023, Ángel returned to his first club Tenerife on a two-year contract.